Birthday Suite by Robin Hawdon Published By Samuel French/Concord Theatricals

-Birthday Suite is a comedy which has toured the UK on several occasions, and has played on and off in Europe for over thirty years, including several long running current productions.
+Birthday Suite is a comedy which has toured the UK on several occasions, and has played on and off in Europe for over thirty years, including several current long-running revivals.
+Now more relevant than ever with the huge increase in online dating activities.
+“Insanely funny chaos.”

-(Concord.com appear to have taken it off the Hawdon author page, but Concord.co.uk has it, and so does Amazon)
+(This play appears to have temporarily vanished off the Concord.com Hawdon author page, but Concord.co.uk has it, and so does Amazon)

 Take two adjoining hotel suites (The Birthday Suite and the Hookup Suite), add two couples, both on extremely nervous blind dates, contrive that they each somehow meet the wrong partner, and complicate matters with an enthusiastic Italian room waiter whose mission in life is to encourage romance wherever it might spark, and you have the recipe for an evening of chaotic entanglements and unlikely liaisons which constantly teeters on the edge of disaster.